stephan-nylinder/module-organising-data-dm-practices/_episodes/005-file-formats.md

 > ### Note
 >
 > Regional settings in Excel will influence the content of the CSV.
-> The Swedish language version of Excel will use a semi-colon as the separator instead on a comma.
+> The Swedish language version of Excel will use a semicolon as the separator instead of a comma.
 > Excel functions that output localised text and numbers will also vary.
 The standard decimal separator in Swedish is a comma and names of months and days will appear as they do in your spreadsheet.
 >
 {: .callout}